-Thoma Digges, an English mathematician and astronomer, died Aug.
-24, 1595 at the age of about 49.
-Digges was the first Copernican in England, which is to say, he was the first to accept and defend the proposal that the sun is the center of the solar system and that the earth is a planet that orbits the sun.
-In 1576, Digges published a new edition of his father Leonard’s almanac (see first image above), in which Leonard had included a traditional diagram of a geocentric universe (second image).
+Thomas Digges, an English mathematician and astronomer, died Aug.
+24, 1595, at the age of about 49.
+Digges was the first Copernican in England, which is to say, he was the first to accept and defend the proposal that the Sun is the center of the solar system and that the Earth is a planet that orbits the Sun.
+In 1576, Digges published a new edition of his father Leonard’s almanac (first image), in which Leonard had included a traditional diagram of a geocentric universe (second image).

-The most striking feature of the Digges diagram is not the sun at the center, but the wandering stars on the periphery.
+The most striking feature of the Digges diagram is not the Sun at the center, but the wandering stars on the periphery.
 Since the stars do not move in the Copernican system, there is no reason for them to be packed onto a sphere, so Digges just let them drift away to the margins.
 This is the very first printed image to depict a universe that “infinitely up extendeth,” as Digges proposed in his caption.
 Digges really did “think outside the sphere.”

 Dr. William B. Ashworth, Jr., Consultant for the History of Science, Linda Hall Library and Associate Professor emeritus, Department of History, University of Missouri-Kansas City.
 Comments or corrections are welcome; please direct to firstname.lastname@example.org.